University of Pretoria, South Africa

 Middle East/North Africa

-Ehab Abu-Basha (chair-elect)
+Ehab Abu-Basha (chair)

 Jordan University of Science & Technology, Jordan